KensoBI/spc-panel/src/SPC_FUNCTIONS.md

 _Where D4 and D3 is taken from the sample constants for n=2._

-For <b>Mean charts</b>, the control limits are calculated as follows:
+For <b>Time series charts</b>, the control limits are calculated as follows:

 UCL: X-bar + 2,66 * MR-bar